amna8977/amna8977/README.md

 #  About Me
 Hey there!
 I'm <b> Amna Syed</b>, and I'm a teen who does Arduino, frontend development, and game dev.!
-I do coding and robotics for fun, but I made projects for the Congressional App Challenge, Hack Club, and other events<br>
+I do coding and robotics for fun, but I made projects for the Congressional App Challenge, Hack Club's online events, hackathons , and more!<br>

 ##  Socials